 The best places to exchange currency in Vietnam are at banks and gold/jewelry shops.
 We exchanged currency at a gold shop in Hanoi and at a bank in Saigon and rates from both were excellent.
 I’ve read that you can exchange currency at hotels and some restaurants too, but the rates generally aren’t good or they charge you an additional fee for the service.
 Same goes for the airport.
 If you’ll be arriving by plane and need to exchange currency, then change a small amount at the airport, just enough to get you to your hotel, and change the rest in the city.

 When doing research for the best place to exchange currency in Hanoi, I saw many people on TripAdvisor, including locals, recommending the Vàng Bạc Kim Linh gold shop on 67 Hàng Bạc Street in the Old Quarter (pictured below).
 I don’t recall the exact rate but I do remember being surprised by how good it was.
 I intended to change only a couple hundred US dollars at Vàng Bạc Kim Linh, so I could compare rates elsewhere, but I wound up up changing most of our money there.
 If you’re staying in the Old Quarter, then I suggest seeking this place out.
 Their currency exchange office is on the second floor of the shop.

-Alternatively, you can also withdraw VND from an ATM.
-The rates are competitive.
-Just be sure to advise your bank you’ll be using your ATM card overseas so you don’t run into any problems.
+Another option is to withdraw VND from an ATM.
+Rates are good.
+Just be sure to let your local bank know that intend to use your ATM card overseas.
+That way you don’t run into any issues.
 In my experience, my ATM card works in some machines but not in others.